ChinmayAnandS/3dCarPortfolioSim/README.md

 ## Overview
 This 3D game portfolio showcases my skills in web development, utilizing Three.js for rendering and Cannon.js for physics simulation, and highlights my proficiency in TypeScript.
 Inspired by Bruno Simon's renowned portfolio, this project demonstrates my expertise in creating interactive and dynamic web experiences.

+## Acccess the website
+It is best if the website is access on a destop/a pc.
+It is not compatible with mobile devices.\
+To access the website you can simply click [here](https://chinmayanands.github.io/3dCarPortfolioSim/)

 ## Run Locally

 1. Clone the project